Bardolph-Automation-Inc/bardolph/README.md

 to control or experiment with their lights in an automated way, but who do not want to learn a programming language or API.

-My intention was also to make the code usable in other Python programs.
-A goal for the parser and virtual machine is to make them accessible through reasonably simple entry points.

 The program does not use the Internet to access the bulbs, and no login is required; all of its  communication occurs over the local WiFi network.
 You can edit scripts with a basic text editor and run them from the command line.